lake-wg/authz/draft-ietf-lake-authz.md

 where

 * The Voucher is defined in {{voucher}}, if present.
-* CRED_U is an optional field corresponding to the credential of U extracted according to the ID_CRED_I field passed in the voucher request.
-W only tries to load and return CRED_U if the flag Fetch_CRED_U was set in the voucher request.
+* CRED_U is the credential of U corresponding to ID_CRED_I passed in the voucher request.
+CRED_U is included only if Fetch_CRED_U was set in the voucher request and W successfully retrieved the credential.

 W signals the successful processing of Voucher_Request via a status code in the REST interface, as defined in {{rest-voucher-request}}.